“You are not Good the way you are”

 Your world turned upside down, your safety no longer safe…your heart broken.
 So much confusion and hurt.
 “Why is this happening?”

 As parents, we can leverage love and acceptance to gain compliance.
 It is effective.
 Many children will comply in order to fit in and feel safe.
 Belonging and being close to your caregivers is necessary for survival even.
 We are playing a dangerous game though.
 We are playing around with such an important need.
 Is there not another way?
 Can we not teach without playing approval and affection games?

 How many of the problematic behaviors we see in children (and grown adults) are a result of them desperately trying to chase down that elusive love and acceptance?
 Think about the problem behaviors you see.
 How many of these behaviors would evaporate if that person knew at their core that they were deeply loved, lovable, and okay the way they were?
 What would this person do instead of being destructive?

 “Misbehavior” can start out simply as a child trying to exert his will and experience the world.
 After repeated punishments however, the “misbehaviur” can be an expression of deep frustration and loss.
 “Why can’t you love me the way I am?”

 The behaviors are calls for help.
 These behaviors are protests.
 It is a broadcasting of one’s pain.
 “As hard as I try, I cannot figure out how to feel enough, okay, and loveable for who I am.”

-When all else fails, there is one thing left: to numb the pain.
-So, many people numb out with alcohol, tv, food…work.
+Not all adults turn to violence.
+Most of us try to numb the pain.
+So, many people numb out with alcohol, screens, food…work.
 You name it.

 Could love, affection and acceptance actually be this powerful?
-What if it was.
+What if it was?
 What then?
+How would you love your family?
+How would you love your children?
 How would you love yourself?
-How would you love your family?
-How would you love the world?

-What would be possible and how would our world change if unconditional love, affection, and acceptance were unshakeably present in the lives of our young ones?
+What would be possible and how would our world change if unconditional love, affection, and acceptance were unshakably present in the lives of our young ones?
 Who would they grow up to be?